Seattle Drafting and Design Schools

 |Total Enrollment (2017)||6,716*||3,697*||3,763*|

 |Undergraduate Tuition & Fees (2017-2018)||$4,515*||$4,137 for in-state students, $9,486 for out-of-state students*||$5,377*|

 |% of First-Year Students Receiving Any Form of Aid (2016-2017)||61%*||53%*||74%*|

 |Acceptance Rate||N/A - open enrollment||N/A - open enrollment||N/A - open enrollment|

 |Graduation Rate (students began in Fall 2011)||41%*||34%*||63%*|

 Source: *NCES College Navigator

-SSCC is one of three schools that make up the Seattle Community College District, the largest community college district in the state.
+South Seattle College is one of four schools that make up the Seattle College District, the largest community college district in the state.
 The drafting and design programs are administered by the Professional and Technical Education Department.
-About one-quarter of the students at SSCC are enrolled in one of the school's professional/vocational programs.
+About one-quarter of the students at this school are enrolled in one of the school's professional/vocational programs.

 Associate of Applied Science in Engineering Graphics & Design Technology

 This 2-year program is designed to teach students the fundamentals of CAD and design operations.
 The program covers several different aspects of drafting technology, including electrical and mechanical CAD applications.
 In addition, students are allowed a number of electives to further focus their studies in areas like surveying, tool design and architecture.
 The program includes an internship and culminates in a design project.